 BankID is issued by any of the banks participating in the BankID-network, primarily the bank that issued your BankID (“the Bank”) which is responsible for your personal data.
 Finansiell ID-Teknik BID AB (“we” or “our”) is a Data Information Processor for the Bank for processing of your personal data within the framework of our Services.
 We own, maintain and develop the Services and supply the Services to the Bank.
 We only process your personal data at the request of the Bank and in accordance with the Bank’s instructions, with the exception of the process outlined in paragraph 1.5.

-We maintain the register of issued BankIDs, at the request of the Bank.
-We act as Personal Data Controller for this purpose only.
-This processing is undertaken in the interests of security and means we can block or blacklist deceased users who can no longer use the Services, and also to avoid anyone using the Services in such a person’s name.
+We maintain the register of issued BankIDs.
+We act as Personal Data Controller only for this purpose.
+This processing is undertaken in the interests of security and means that we regularly check the Swedish Population Register (SPAR) for the purpose of blocking BankIDs issued to deceased persons or other users who have been removed from the register, to prevent the Services being used in such a person’s name.
 This activity is described further in paragraph 4.4.

 Who we are